CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

     * who contribute with source code to products with digital elements
       * qualifying as free and open-source software
       * that are not under their responsibility.

-#### Who does the CRA apply to? ([Recital 15](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=17))

-This Regulation applies to [economic operators](glossary.md#economic-operator) only in relation to products with digital [elements made available on the market](glossary.md#making-available-on-the-market) hence supplied for distribution or use on the Union market _in the course of a commercial activity_.

-Supply _in the course of a commercial activity_ might be characterised […]

-* by charging a price for a product with digital elements […]
-* by charging a price for technical support services
-  * where this does not serve only the recuperation of actual costs,
-* by an intention to monetise,
-  * for instance by providing a software platform through which the manufacturer monetises other services,
-* by requiring as a condition for use the processing of personal data
-  * for reasons other than exclusively for improving the security, compatibility or interoperability of the software, or
-* by accepting donations
-  * exceeding the costs associated with the design, development and provision of a product with digital elements.

-Accepting donations without the intention of making a profit should not be considered to be a commercial activity

 #### Open questions